Industry, clean power groups breathe a sigh of relief as Senate approves energy regulators

 The new commissioners are: David Rosner, a Democrat and FERC energy industry analyst; West Virginia Solicitor General Lindsay See, a Republican who led the state’s successful legal fight against the Environmental Protection Agency’s carbon rules; and Judy Chang, a Democrat, energy economist and the former undersecretary of energy and climate solutions for the Commonwealth of Massachusetts.
 She is also an adjunct lecturer and senior fellow at Harvard’s Kennedy School.

-The Senate approved Rosner and See on Wednesday and Chang on Thursday.
+The Senate approved the nominations of Rosner and See on Wednesday, June 12.
+A final vote on Chang’s nomination took place Thursday, June 13.

 They join Chairman Willie Phillips, a Democrat, and Commissioner Mark Christie, a Republican.
 Commissioner Allison Clements, a Democrat, announced earlier this year she would not seek a second term.
 By law, FERC has five members, with no more than three from the same political party.
 They are appointed by the president with the “advice and consent of the Senate” and serve five-year staggered terms.